aws-samples/aws-modernization-with-stormforge/content/3_ModuleThree_OptimizeLive/37_ApplyRecommendations.md

 Optimize Live will now make the patch available for the StormForge Applier in our cluster and the patch will be applied directly to the workload.

-We can confirm that the patch has been applied by running the following command:
+We can confirm that the patch has been applied by running the following command `kubectl rollout history -n <namespace> deploy/<app name>`.
+For our sample application it would be:

      kubectl rollout history -n default deploy/optlive-showcase-app

 You should see an output that looks like this: